Australian Government payments

 The Australian Government provides financial help to eligible students through payments administered by the Department of Human Services.
 Visit the Department of Human Services website to find out if you are eligible for a payment.

-- Youth Allowance provides financial help for young people aged 16 to 24.
-You may be able to get Youth Allowance if you are studying full-time, doing a full-time Australian Apprenticeship, training, looking for work, or sick.
+- Youth Allowance is a payment for people aged 16 to 24 who are studying full time, doing a full-time Australian Apprenticeship, looking for work, or are sick.

-- Austudy provides financial help to people aged 25 or over who are studying or doing a full-time Australian Apprenticeship.
+- Austudy is a payment for people aged 25 or over who are studying full time or doing a full-time Australian Apprenticeship.

-- ABSTUDY provides financial help for Aboriginal and Torres Strait Islander Australians who are studying or undertaking a full-time Australian Apprenticeship.
+- ABSTUDY provides financial help for Australian Aboriginal and Torres Strait Islander people who are studying or doing a full-time Australian Apprenticeship.

 If you receive Youth Allowance, Austudy, ABSTUDY, the Pensioner Education Supplement or the ABSTUDY Pensioner Education Supplement you may also be eligible for:

-- an Education Entry Payment to help with the up-front costs of books and fees when studying or training to improve your skills and qualifications
+- an Education Entry Payment to help with the costs of study or training to improve your skills and qualifications

-- a Fares Allowance to reimburse tertiary students who have to live away from home to study for the cost of a trip to university at the start of the year, a return trip home during the year and a trip at the end of the year.
+- a Fares Allowance to help with the costs of travel for tertiary students who have to live away from home to study.
 Fares Allowance is also available for secondary students who receive ABSTUDY and have to live away from home to study.

 - other concessions and allowances such as a Health Care Card and Rent Assistance.